SalomePlatform/salome-joss/salome/paper.md

 ## Mesh ##

-### SMESH

-A versatile meshing module of SALOME with objectives of producing numerical simulation ready meshes.
+**SMESH** a versatile meshing module of SALOME with objectives of producing numerical simulation ready meshes.
 For mesh generation, SMESH incorporates SALOME's in-house meshing algorithms, alongside open-source ones from  Gmsh [@geuzaine2009gmsh] and NETGEN [@schoberl1997netgen], and commercial ones (MeshGems) from [@ds3].
 Briefly, SMESH  provides:

 - Generation of high-quality meshes in 0D, 1D, 2D, and 3D.
 Meshes can also be of higher order in nature.
 - Support for various element types: hexahedral, tetrahedral, pyramids, prisms,  polyhedral, quadrangular, triangular,  and hybrid meshes.